 5. Treat your company culture as an asset

 One part of building a customer-centric company is valuing your customers; the other part is valuing your employees.
-In addition to fostering meaningful and empathetic relationships with your customers, you have to extend that empathy and care to your team as well.
-Here’s how:
+In addition to fostering meaningful and empathetic relationships with your customers, you must also extend that empathy and care to your team.
+Here's how:

-- Start at the top.
-If you want your team to care about customers, start by making it a priority at the top.
-Don’t just say that you value great service or write it in a memo; live it.
-Reward it on a regular basis, recognizing those who go above and beyond.
+Start at the top.
+If you want your team to care about customers, start prioritizing it at the top.
+Don't just say that you value excellent service or write it in a memo; live it.
+Reward it regularly, recognizing those who go above and beyond.
 Make it clear to everyone that customers have a say at your company.
 A customer-centric approach is a way of doing business that fosters a positive customer experience at every stage of the customer journey.

-- Trust your team.
-Everyone likes to take ownership in their job.
-Empower your employees to make decisions on their own and to delight customers in the ways they feel are best.
+Trust your team.
+Everyone likes to take ownership of their job.
+Empower your employees to make decisions independently and delight customers in the ways they feel are best.

-- Establish good lines of communication.
-Make sure it’s easy for everyone to communicate and stay on the same page so that nobody feels like they’re facing a difficult problem alone.
+Establish good lines of communication.
+Make sure it's easy for everyone to communicate and stay on the same page so that nobody feels like they're facing a complex problem alone.

 6. Structure your business to enable customer centricity